barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 Cesium developers are eager to work with you.
 Our code has shipped to [10's of millions of people in the same day](http://cesium.agi.com/noradtrackssanta2012.html).
 We have a culture of writing clean, peer-reviewed, tested code.
 We look forward to helping you grow your skills and ship beautiful code that has wide impact.

 If you have questions about your proposal, email the project's mentor or discuss it on our [mailing list](https://groups.google.com/forum/#!forum/cesium-dev).
 We encourage innovation; we are open to proposals for original projects not listed here.
+See our [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap) for ideas.

 _Tip:_ Strengthen your proposal by reading our [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) and showing that you were able to get Cesium running locally on your machine.
 It's easy.
 If you need help, [just ask](https://groups.google.com/forum/#!forum/cesium-dev).